aptus/FonB-Documentation/INSTALLATION/Elastix RPM Installation.md

-FonB Installation Guide for FreePBX Users
+FonB Installation Guide for Elastix Users
 ==================
 ===
 ### Table of Contents